gpt-engineer-org/gpt-engineer/README.md

 [discord](https://discord.gg/8tcDQ89Ej2)
 to get input on how you can [contribute](.github/CONTRIBUTING.md) to it.

-We are currently looking for more maintainers and community organisers.
+We are currently looking for more maintainers and community organizers.
 Email anton.osika@gmail.com if you are interested in an official role.

 ## Example